juanuys/juanuys.github.io/_posts/2020-10-29-humane-games.md

 - how much screen time?
 - examples in our own families of where social networks have been detrimental to mental health

-I think this topic is extremely important for both UX designers and game designers alike, and Humane Tech encourages discourse and even provides some [guidance](https://www.humanetech.com/discussion-guide-for-technologists) on how to go about it.
+I think this topic is extremely important for both UX (user experience) designers and game designers alike, and Humane Tech encourages discourse and even provides some [guidance](https://www.humanetech.com/discussion-guide-for-technologists) on how to go about it.

 ![Child with tablet](/assets/posts/2020-10-29-humane-games/child-tablet.png)